cristined/woke-books/README.md

 ### Gradient Descent into Madness
 The most difficult part of trying to find the user vector by gradient descent was finding the best metric to measure how successful the recreation was in comparison to how the user vector would look if the program refactored the entire matrix in Spark.
 The metric that ended up making the most sense was comparing the book rating rank similarity of what the gradient descent vector’s dot product with the item matrix was compared to the Spark user matrix dotted with the item matrix.

-I needed to gridsearch not only what is the best preforming recommender while testing in Spark but what rank for the item matrix creates the best recreation during gradient descent.
+I needed to gridsearch not only what is the best performing recommender while testing in Spark but what rank for the item matrix creates the best recreation during gradient descent.
 I split the ratings data by users into 3 different groups: training, validation, and testing.

 #### Spark Training
 In Spark I split the training user group into a train and test group and ran a grid search for different regularization parameters for different ranks.
 Once I had optimized for my test ranks, I ran and saved the book and user matrices for both the training users and the training/validation users.